Mark Robinson (journalist): Career

-In 2018, Robinson joined 3AW as a panelist on the Sunday Sport show alongside Daniel Harford and Jimmy Bartel.
+In 2018, Robinson joined 3AW as a panellist on the Sunday Sport show alongside Daniel Harford and Jimmy Bartel.

 In the latter half of 2021, Robinson experienced multiple cardiac episodes which required medical attention, including open-heart surgery.

 Controversies and feuds

 Robinson has been rumoured to have been involved in a variety of verbal and physical altercations with several fellow journalists, including Damian Barrett, Andy Maher and Michael Warner.

 In June 2017, Robinson tweeted about Collingwood footballer Alex Fasolo when his struggles with severe depression became known, suggesting that the quickness of Fasolo's recovery was an indication he was faking his illness.
 He later deleted the tweet and apologised for what he said, with the Collingwood president later saying that Robinson ignored the club's medical advice when contacting Fasolo.

+Retirement

+In January 2025, it was announced in the Herald Sun that Robinson would be leaving from his role as Chief Football Writer 13 years after replacing Mike Sheehan as Chief, and after four decades covering journalism.